 Levels of compliance

-The top credit card companies have at least four different levels of compliance, dependent upon the volume of transactions your business processes each year.
+The top credit card companies have different levels of compliance, dependent upon the volume of transactions your business processes each year.
 As an example, the Visa merchant levels have been provided below:

 Any merchant — regardless of acceptance channel — processing over 6M Visa transactions per year.
 Any merchant that Visa, at its sole discretion, determines should meet the Level 1 merchant requirements to minimize risk to the Visa system.